chenwr727/CodexReel/README_EN.md

-# NotebookQwen
+# URL2VideoStudio

-NotebookQwen is an automated video generation project inspired by NotebookLlama.
+URL2VideoStudio is an automated video generation project inspired by NotebookLlama.
 It retrieves content from a specified URL, generates a podcast script, synthesizes speech, creates images, and ultimately produces a video.

 #### Demo